tsafavi/emu-cap-lab/README.md

     <img class="size-thumbnail" src="hello.png" data-image-type="change-on-hover" />

   NOTE: if your images do not contain the data-image-type attribute with the "change-on-hover" value, they will show up as normal images.
+Also note that you can preview your images and other changes with the "Preview Changes" button in Edit mode before you publish your post.

 ##Editing or deleting content